junchen14/Multi-Modal-Transformer/README.md

 This repo is to collect all the recent popular Transformer paper and code related to the domains of **Vision Transformer**, **NLP** and **multi-modal**, etc.
 It also collects the related learning materials.

-In each section, we collect the related papers, datasets and code

 ### Recent News
  > The code of TimeSformer is open sourced.
 The paper and code can be found [here](video-transformer.md)